thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Success](images/alert-gmail.jpg)

-## Let's simulate a failure / lack of communication from Zabbix agent on host 2
+## Simulating a failure / lack of communication from Zabbix agent on host 2

-We'll run this command on ubuntu-host-2 to simulate a loss of connectivity and/or communication from the agent to the server.
+Run this command on ubuntu-host-2 to simulate a loss of connectivity and/or communication from the agent to the server.

 ```
 sudo systemctl stop zabbix-agent